Part-time job, full-time commitment: Idaho Army National Guard flight crew maintains civilian careers

 |0

-This work, Part-time job, full-time commitment: Idaho Army National Guard flight crew maintains civilian careers, by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Part-time job, full-time commitment: Idaho Army National Guard flight crew maintains civilian careers, by MAJ Robert Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Part-time job, full-time commitment: Idaho Army National Guard flight crew maintains civilian careers

 LEAVE A COMMENT